Computer-Programming-A/FunctionsAndAnimation/README.md

 --------------------
 * Your program will need variables for each aspect of the shape that changes
 * It will need at least two functions definitions: `def setup()` and `def draw()`
+* You will need to submit your finished program by putting it on Trinket and submitting the trinket URL to Google classroom

 Putting your program on Trinket
 --------------------